 An active pedagogical method: two steps

-Case studies are increasingly being used in management science programmes because they allow for a privileged contact with the professional world, while perfectly illustrating the theoretical courses being taught.
+Case studies are increasingly being used in management science programmes, as they provide an opportunity to work in close contact with the professional world, whilst at the same time perfectly illustrating the academic theory being taught.

 - The creation, submission and publication of the case study

-- The integration of the case study in an academic programme (included in the syllabus or lesson plan)
+- The integration of the case study into an academic programme (included in the syllabus or course plan)

 Applying the CSS principle